ehsan11100/AdGuard/Configuration.md

     - `ra_slaac_only` and `ra_allow_slaac` - send RA packets either forcing the
       clients to use SLAAC or allowing them to choose.
 See the [DHCP] article section on these options for more information.
+  - `local_domain_name` — The domain name that AdGuard Home's DHCP server uses for hostnames of its clients.
+The default value, which is also set when this value is empty, is `lan`.
+So, if you have a machine called `myhost` in your network, and AdGuard Home is this network's DHCP server, the hostname of that machine is `myhost.lan`.

+    DNS queries of type `A` for such hosts are only allowed from locally served networks, such as `10.0.0.0/8`, `192.168.0.0/16`, and so on.
+Other clients receive an empty `NXDOMAIN` response.

+    **Before v0.108.0** this setting was a part of the `dns` object.
 - `tls` - HTTPS/DOH/DOT settings.
   - `enabled` - encryption (DOT/DOH/HTTPS) status.
   - `server_name` - the hostname of your HTTPS/TLS server.